Byooviz (ranibizumab-nuna)

 In the United States, anywhere from 2 to 11 million adults have AMD.
 Vision loss and blindness can occur in people with untreated wet AMD.1-3

 Lucentis is a biologic.
 Biologics are drugs made from living cells.
 These cells can come from parts of the blood, proteins, virus, or tissue.
-The process of making biologics turns these cells into drugs that can prevent, treat, and cure disease.
+The process of making biologics uses these cells to make drugs that can prevent, treat, and cure disease.
 Drugs similar in structure to known biologic drugs are called biosimilars.
-Biosimilars must undergo clinical trials and approval by the FDA before doctors are able to prescribe them.
+Biosimilars must undergo clinical trials and approval by the FDA before doctors are able to prescribe them.1,4

 What are the ingredients in Byooviz?